By Molly J. Anderson-Childers | Updated June 9, 2018

 A: I don't recommend being an artist to anyone who is frightened of freedom.
 There are so many choices inherent in the creative process, that I think one really has to be of independent spirit.
 I always say, "When in doubt, don't sink in the muck of conflict just grab the nearest branch and pull yourself up.
 In other words, just do something!"

 Q: What is your favorite type of music to listen to while you're working in the studio?
-Which musicians, CDs or songs help you feel inspired, creative, juicy, and full of fabulous ideas?
+Which musicians, albums, or songs help you feel inspired, creative, and full of ideas?

 A: I like folk music from the sixties, New Age, Celtic, Native American flute music, classical, and a little bluegrass and blues.
 A little of everything, really.
 But I rarely listen to music when I work as I am totally involved, and want to be totally involved, in the work itself.
 I like to listen to music when I'm doing housework, which is not as emotionally and intellectually demanding as doing art tends to be.